pblack/docs/content/other/markdown-vs-wysiwyg-editors.md

-description = "Forestry supports editing with WYSIWYG, Markdown and HTML." tags = [] title = "Markdown Vs. WYSIWYG editors" [menu.editing_content] weight = 1
+description = "Forestry supports editing with WYSIWYG, Markdown and HTML." tags = [] title = "Markdown Vs. WYSIWYG editors" [old_menu.editing_content] weight = 1

 +++
 ## WYSIWYG Vs Markdown

 A WYSIWYG editor will be generated for posts with a _.html_ extension and posts with a _.md_ extension will get a Markdown editor.
-You can set the default extension for new pages and posts in your settings menu.
+You can set the default extension for new pages and posts in your settings old_menu.

 ![](/docs/forestryio/images/Forestry-wysiwyg-markdown-editor-1.png)